aa-io/site/README.md

-# Andrew Ambrosino - Personal Minisite
+# Andrew Ambrosino - Personal Site

 A modern, minimalist personal portfolio website built with Next.js 15 and React 19.
 This site showcases professional experience, projects, and serves as a digital presence for Andrew Ambrosino.